Dragoncrown 5E Rogue (WiP)

 You have practiced new ways to use your Sneak Attack deviously.
 The following effects are now among your Cunning Strike options.

-• Cheap Shot (Cost: 3d6).
-The target must succeed on a Constitution saving throw, or it has the Dazed condition until the end of its next turn.
+- Cheap Shot (Cost: 3d6).
+The target is Dazed until the end of your next turn.

-• Pocket Sand (Cost: 4d6).
-The target must succeed on a Dexterity saving throw, or it has the Blinded condition until the end of its next turn.
+- Pocket Sand (Cost: 2d6, d20 roll 18+).
+The target is Blinded until the end of your next turn.

 Your cunning mind is exceptionally difficult to control.
 You gain proficiency in Wisdom and Charisma saving throws.